Júbilo Iwata: Glory years (1997–2003)

 In one of the most fruitful periods in J.League history, Júbilo broke several records and created some new ones.
 Amongst these are the most goals scored in a season (107 in 1998); the fewest goals conceded in a season (26 in 2001); the biggest goal difference (plus 68 goals in 1998); and the largest win (9–1 against Cerezo Osaka in 1998).
 In 2002, the team won both stages of the championship, a first in J.League history, and the same year the team had a record seven players selected for the J.League Team of the Year.
 All of these records still stand today.

-Between 1997 and 2003 Iwata were one of the most successful teams in the J. League.
+Between 1997 and 2003, Júbilo were one of the most successful teams in the J. League.
 Over this seven-year spell Jubilo finished outside the top two of J1 just once, winning the league title on three occasions.
-This period also saw a number of cup final appearances, including winning the Emperor’s Cup, the J. League Cup, and the Asian Champions League once each.
+This period also saw a number of cup final appearances, including winning the Emperor's Cup, the J. League Cup, and the Asian Champions League once each.

-Post-glory years
+Post-glory years (2003–2015)

 Since their last cup triumph in the 2003 Emperor's Cup, the squad which took them to such heights began to age.
 Without similarly skilled replacements coming through the youth team or from outside, Júbilo's power started to fade, and in 2007 the club ended the season in a record worst position of 9th.
 Perhaps more concerning to Júbilo supporters is their eclipse in recent seasons by bitter local rivals Shimizu S-Pulse who, in ending the season above Júbilo every year since 2006, have become Shizuoka prefecture's premier performing team.
 In 2008 they finished 16th out of 18 – their lowest position in the 18-club table – but kept their J1 position by defeating Vegalta Sendai in the promotion/relegation playoff.

 In 2013 season, it took them until 8th week to make their first win in the league matches, and never move up higher than 16th since they were ranked down to 17th as of the end of 5th week.
 Then eventually suffered their first relegation to 2014 J.League Division 2 after they were defeated by Sagan Tosu at their 31st week match.

+Júbilo were promoted back to J1 in 2015 after finishing runners-up.